Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 24:46 These are totally different things.

 24:48 But Kevin Van Der Veen sent over a message a week ago and said, "Hey, I built a cool data explorer "to help you understand the whole COVID pandemic stuff "in a local way."
-And he built it using Streamlet.
+And he built it using Streamlit.

-25:03 So I thought, "Hey, here's an app "that someone just sent over "that's like a cool running on Heroku Streamlet app."
+25:03 So I thought, "Hey, here's an app "that someone just sent over "that's like a cool running on Heroku Streamlit app."
 That would be a nice example of what I talked about at the beginning.

 25:12 And it also has the GitHub repo there as well.